 It took about half a minute to get the 1080p (HD) version streaming, but it didn’t take more than 5 seconds when the video froze and started the annoying buffering, again and again, every few seconds.

 Depending on your choice of virtual locations, therefore, Opera VPN can be like WOW or WTF.
-The latter could emerge more often though in your mind, which could make the whole VPN experience completely disastrous.
+The latter could emerge more often though, making the whole VPN experience completely disastrous.

 How to download and install it

-Make sure you click the Options button first on the left.
+Make sure you click the Options link first.
 This will reveal some relatively important options you may want to reconsider.

-Once you are done with the revision of these options, you can click the Accept and Install button to start using the Opera VPN.
+You may want to import bookmarks from your default browser or not send usage information to Opera.
+Once you are done with the revision of these options, you can click the Install button.

 How to use Opera VPN

 Well, this is where Opera can excel.
 What’s the word for “easier than easy”?
 For sure, we could use that to describe this pseudo VPN software.
 Once you have installed your Opera browser and fired up the VPN function, a blue VPN badge appears in the address bar.

 If you click this VPN badge, the Opera VPN window pops up.

 This is probably the simplest interface our Opera VPN review crew has ever seen, and the design is also minimal.
 In the top right corner, there is a Gear icon to click, which will take you to the VPN section in the browser settings.